Why do they want to cancel Beethoven?

 From the standpoint of the monied oligarchs whose tax-exempt foundations shape the trending ideas in academia and popular culture (including the financing of “color revolutions”), the most nearly perfect form of society was feudal system, typified by Europe of the 11th through 14th centuries.
 Why?
 Because social relations were entirely static.
 There was no “upward mobility.”
 A feudal lord could reliably assume that his progeny would also be lords, generation after generation, while a man who had the misfortune to have been born a serf would know with the same degree of certainly that his great-grandchildren would also be serfs.
 There was no social tension; this form of society was entirely “sustainable.”

 This fixed set of social relationships was made possible by the fact that the economy was also static.
-There was no need to educate the labor force so that it might adapt to changing modes of technology.
+There was no need to educate the labor force so that it might adapt to changing modes of technology, because technology simply did not advance.
 Every now and then a renaissance might erupt in places such as China, the Islamic world, or during the 12th century rule of Charlemagne in the Holy Roman Empire, causing new technologies to find their way to Europe.
 But for the most part, the economy continued to reproduce itself at the same technological level, and humans repeated the same activity generation after generation, not unlike the inhabitants of the animal kingdom.
 All human knowledge, including even the ability to read and write, was confined to a small, carefully chosen group of courtiers and clerics.
 From the standpoint of an oligarchy, this represented a blissful sort of stability.

 The Golden Renaissance Spoiled Everything